General library computer use and access information

 Computer Labs and Word Processing: The Collaboratory computer workstations in the University Library include the same software found in other computer labs operated by the Office of Information Technology.
 These labs, offering e-mail, word processing, spreadsheet and other applications, are located throughout campus and are available to currently registered students, faculty and staff.

 Laptops: Current CSU Stanislaus students may borrow a laptop from the Circulation Desk.
 Laptops check out for up to four hours (and must be returned at least 30 minutes before the Library closes).
 Power cords and carrying cases are also available.

 Printing, downloading and e-mail: Printing, downloading and sending records and search results via e-mail is available for most databases, including the Library Catalog.
 All Library PCs allow downloading to a USB drive (also known as flash, key or USB flash drives).
 Basic printing is ten cents per page and using funds from an OIT Print Accounts.

 Computer Facilities for Users with Special Needs: The Library attempts to work with students to accommodate special needs.
 Workstations equipped with Assistive Technology are available by appointment.
 Please see a Reference Librarian if you have needs that go beyond existing equipment and/or software.

 Wireless Access: Wireless access is provided on the CSU Stanislaus campus (including within the University Library) by the Office of Information Technology.
 Affiliated users should logon using their campus ID and password, while guest access is available upon submission of an email address.
-A brief guide on "How to connect to the wireless network" is available at the Reference Desk.
+For wireless access information, see the OIT page, Wireless Network Access Information.